joelouthan/Theologicus/src/matthew/matthew01-01-jesus-christ-is-our-gospel.md

 The more you read from Genesis to Exodus through Samuel, Kings, Chronicles, through the Psalms, into Isaiah, Jeremiah, Lamentations--our death because our sin is most apparent.

-And maybe, by the time you get the end of the Old Testament, you will have start asking yourself, like the Apostle Paul in the Romans 7:24:
+And maybe, by the time you get the to the Prophets and unto the end of the Old Testament.
+Especially reading through Isaiah, Jeremiah, Lamentations, Ezekiel, Daniel, Hosea, Joel all the way to Malachi.
+When you see the judgments called upon wicked nations and the people of God being sent into exile.
+When you keep seeing the gospel proclaimed and the Messiah prophecied and God will make right, but where is he?
+Every engagement with the Old Testament is like the Apostle Paul asking himself in the Romans 7:24:

 >Wretched man that I am!
 Who will save me from this body of death?